throughput-ec/NeotomaRecommender/README.md

 # Neotoma Recommender

-Project to create a pipeline that uses Recommendation Systems to recommend a Throughput Article to the Neotoma Database.
+Project to create a pipeline that uses Graph Recommendation Systems to recommend whether Throughput Article is of interest to the Neotoma Database.

-Using NLP parsed text and a Data Science approach, identify whether a paper is suitable for Neotoma and detect features such as 'Site Name', 'Location', 'Age Span' and 'Site Descriptions'.
+Using Graph Databases and a Data Science approach, identify whether a paper is suitable for Neotoma and detect interesting features such as 'number of commits', 'last updates', 'number of linked repos' and 'linked databases'.

-Baseline Model is Naive Bayes to classify if a Throughput article belongs or not to Neotoma.
+Baseline Model will be a Recommender System in unstructured Graph Databases and data will also tried to be structured to create a Recommendre System using Python.

 ## Contributors